AashishNandakumar/VedaVault/README.md

 > Built using Django, React.Js and AWS

 ## Getting Started
+> The following instructions currently work only in Linux systems.

 These instructions will get your copy of the project up and running on your local machine for development and testing purposes.